usmaanalii/frontend-boilerplate/README.md

 ```

-For optimisation, a HTML minification task has been included.
+For optimization, a HTML minification task has been included.
 This will
 remove whitespace from your HTML files, saving on memory.

 #### CSS

 If you look at the [directory structure](#file-structure) above, you will notice
 their is a `sass` folder in the src directory and `css` folder in dist.
 This is because I prefer (and you may also) to write my CSS using